Marmion's Well is a Grade II listed building in the Northumberland local planning authority area, England. First listed on 10 March 1988. Well.

 Description

-DESCRIPTION: the well is situated immediately to the west of Branxton Village, within a road verge.
-The well head comprises an upright stone slab about 1.2m high with a large round-arched opening; the upper slab is inscribed with the outline of a Latin cross and Celtic interlace design above the arch.
-The face of the upright slab is inscribed with a quotation from Sir Walter Scott's poem 'Marmion' (Canto 6, stanza XXX):
+Marmion's Well, built in 1935, is located immediately to the west of Branxton Village, within a road verge.
+The well head features an upright sandstone slab about 1.2 meters high with a large round-arched opening.
+The upper slab is decorated with the outline of a Latin cross and a Celtic interlace design above the arch.
+The face of the upright slab bears an inscription from Sir Walter Scott's poem 'Marmion' (Canto 6, stanza XXX):

 'Drink weary pilgrim drink and pray/For the kind soul of Sybil Grey/Who built this cross and well.'

-Set within the arch is a round stone basin and set at the base is a rectangular stone basin.
+Inside the arch, there is a round stone basin, and at the base, a rectangular stone basin is set.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.